 The School District continues to analyze spending patterns and look for areas where reductions can be made without affecting the level of education provided.
-As a result of these savings, the School District was able to restore two furlough days for staff and three days for administrators in 2016.
-Fiscal year 2016 was the first year without furlough days since fiscal year 2012.
+Since 2016, employees have worked without furlough days and positions have been added to reduce class sizes.